rjain2470/conductor/README.md

 ├── requirements.txt
 └── README.md
 ```
+# Future Work 💠

+As of now, Conductor operates via a layered pipeline of LLM calls which handle various tasks, including user interactions, SQL generation, data analysis, and more.
+While this pipeline is functional and works well, its reasoning capabilities are limited by the fact that each stage is executed independently with a small context window.

+A more robust and modern architecture would replace the current layered approach with a single agentic LLM equipped with tools designed for it to execute each aspect of the pipeline.
+Here, rather than passing through a fixed pipeline with a different LLM at each stage, the model would plan its own approach, iterating and correcting errors until it has an optimal final response.

+Another related direction is developing a Model Context Protocol (MCP) server for the LMFDB.
+Such tooling would allow any MCP-compatible client, such as Claude, or Cursor, to query the database directly, bypassing the need for a dedicated tool.
+This framework would not only make the LMFDB more accessible to human mathematicians, but would also open the door for agentic AI systems to explore mathematical data autonomously.
+As agentic systems grow increasingly capable, we believe that such substrates may provide exciting opportunities for mathematical discovery.

 # Limitations 🟥
 - The server connects to devmirror.lmfdb.xyz, which may only have partial coverage of the full LMFDB.
 Moreover, since the LMFDB itself is not fully comprehensive, some data may be unavailable.